PeterDrake/liber_pythonis/level_i/markdown/variable.md

 store `3` in the chest labeled `x`.
 The variable has to be on the left side.

 When the imp uses the word *literal*, it is referring to `3`, which is literally the number 3, rather than being a name for something.
-Variable names can contain digits, but can't start with digits.